instantdb/instant/client/www/pages/docs/schema.md

 We can then chain modifiers: `.optional()`, `.unique()` and `.indexed()`.

-When adding a type to an existing attribute, `push-schema` will kick off a job to check the existing data for the attribute before setting the type on the attribute.
-If you prefer not to enforce the type, you can run `push-schema` with the `--skip-check-types` flag.
+When adding a type to an existing attribute, `push schema` will kick off a job to check the existing data for the attribute before setting the type on the attribute.
+If you prefer not to enforce the type, you can run `push schema` with the `--skip-check-types` flag.

 Here are some examples: